 AI is the most trusted format to create vector graphics for designers.
 Most logos and vector artwork is created in Adobe Illustrator.
+It is also possible to contain image file types within AI files, but they are not directly editable.
 This is a great tool for designers, but in order to open this file type, you must have Adobe Illustrator.
 If you do not have Adobe Illustrator and you receive an AI file, you will need the sender to provide an EPS or PDF.

 PSD—Adobe Photoshop Document

 Adobe Photoshop is the premier tool for working with raster images.
 Designers use Photoshop for everything from retouching photos to website or UI/UX design.
 PSD files are likely the source file type for any final raster image you have.
-They support many layers and tend to have a large file size.
+They support many layers and tend to have a large file size, and they will also support embedded vector information for shapes and paths (though the final rendering of those shapes will be in pixels).
 PSD files require Adobe Photoshop to open, so make sure that you have alternate file types (e.g. JPG, PNG, TIFF) for use on the web or in your documents.

 Working with image file types can be confusing.
 It is important to have a basic understanding of file types so you are able to communicate what you are trying to accomplish, which file type is best to use and what file type to specify.